Top of the pageActionset

 - Have family meetings.
 Talk about important events that are coming up.
 Discuss goals for the family and how you as a group plan to reach them.

 - Problem solve.
-When you notice a problem, such as your child forgetting to brush his or her teeth before bed, help your child design a routine that will help him or her remember.
-Even silly routines can be effective in jogging memory.
-It may help you to write a plan for establishing a routine (What is a PDF document?).
+When you notice a problem, such as your child forgetting to brush their teeth before bed, help your child design a routine that will help.
+Even silly routines can be effective at helping your child remember.

 - Use colorful reminders.
-Put short notes on colorful paper in areas of the home to remind the child about a task.
+Put short notes on colorful paper in areas of your home to remind your child about a task.
 For example, you may place a blue note in your child's study area that says "Stop, slow down, and think."

 - Make a list of your child's daily responsibilities.
 Periodically remind your child to look at the list.
 Have your child check off the items as they are completed.
 Review the list with your child at the end of the day.
-And praise him or her for accomplishments even if all the tasks were not completed to your standard.
+Praise your child's accomplishments even if all the tasks weren't completed to your standard.

-- Create hands-on learning experiences to help a child with ADHD grasp a concept.
-For example, when your child is learning about volcanoes, help him or her form a model volcano and label the parts.
+- Create hands-on learning experiences to help your child grasp a concept.
+For example, when your child is learning about volcanoes, help form a model volcano and label the parts.
 Talk about why volcanoes erupt and what happens.